 - Tony Miller (2016) served as the Springbike president after Bill Alter.
 Tony was introducing current members to Springbike Ride 18-20 years ago and coaching them to help them become better at road biking.
 Tony has been a regular participant of the Ride of Silence and the Moonlight ride.

 - James Allen (2016) owns and operates the Bicycle Museum on Commercial Street with his extensive collection of bicycle history.
-James rides the high wheel bikes and has made numerous long distance trips including coast to coast.
+James rides the Pennyfarthing high wheel bikes and has made numerous long distance trips on them, including coast to coast.
 James has been on the Springbike board.

 The Springbike Honor Sculpture is inscribed as follows: